Reading and responding

 When you arrive in the middle of a conversation, you will find that just above the first response displayed to you, there are links to earlier posts in the discussion.
 Use these links to move to any point in the discussion.

 Tip: If the input box is left empty, the Jump! button refreshes (reloads) the page to display the latest responses, including those posted since you started reading the topic.
-In a fast reading topic, this lets you refresh after reading a long segment.
+In a fast moving topic, this lets you refresh to see new comments after reading a long segment.

-Suppose you want to temporarily remove a topic from the list you see when you enter a conference:
+Suppose you want to temporarily remove or mute a topic from the list you see when you enter a conference:

-To remember a topic you have previously forgotten, click Forgotten in the Browse Bar above your topic list in a conference to see the topics you have removed from your list.
-Open a topic you wish to put back on your list.
+To remember a topic you have previously forgotten, click Forgotten in the Topic Browse Bar above your topic list in a conference to see the topics you have removed from your list.
+Open the topic you wish to put back on your list.
 Click Remember or Remember everywhere at the top of the page.
-Click Recent in the Browse Bar to return to display in your topic list in the conference.
+Click Recent or All in the Browse Bar to return to a functional of current Topic content in the conference.